lsst-uk/sky-estimation-WP3.7/README.md

 measureMetrics : software for doing photometry on images and outputting metrics to track improvements to the LSST sky subtraction algorithm

+syntheticImages : software for creating mock images, with model galaxies, stars, and noise.
+Used for testing sky-subtraction algorithm against ground-truth.

 ### License
 ***